 To apply for a re-mark or a consultation of your examination script, you must complete the specified online application form.
 The form can be found on the MyOC Student Portal Dashboard under Student Services; Forms and Booklets.
-The form is opened to receive applications, from the deadline for the release of results, for the particular semester.
+The form is opened, to receive applications, from the deadline date for the release of results for any particular semester.